 The construction of the Duomo church Milano Italy started in the 14th century and it took nearly six centuries to be completed.
 Duomo di Milano is the most famous church in Milan, but it’s also the 2nd largest church in Europe and the 5th largest church on the planet.
 Regarding its structure, the Duomo consists of a nave with 4 side aisles.
 The cathedral is 45 meters tall and the building is held by 40 immense pillars that actually look from some angles like a stone forest.

 The altar and the rose windows are the main highlights inside.
 The grandiose windows are covered in the most beautiful artwork that must be seen.
 As I have mentioned, you can also visit the rooftop and have a walk between over 3400 statues, 135 gargoyles, and 700 figures that decorate the Duomo di Milano.
 On top of that, the views are stunning from above and it’s a great experience to have in Milan!
-Visiting inside, as well as visiting the rooftop can be done only with tickets though!
+Visiting inside, as well as visiting the rooftop can be done only with Milan Duomo tickets.

 2. Basilica San Lorenzo Maggiore